rizdaprasetya/mt-alt-doc/en/snap/platform/shopify-payment-app-preview.md

 __If by July 31, 2022 you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
 Due to the changes introduced by Shopify’s new payment platform, there are some changes (compared to previous integration version) and limitations that should be expected.
 Visit [Known Limitations](#known-limitations) under Advanced section to see the details.

-Please complete the steps given below:
+Please complete the pre-requisite below:

 1. Create an online store with [Shopify](https://shopify.com) if you haven't.
 2. Register for [Midtrans account](https://dashboard.midtrans.com/register).